erglo/wow-mission-report-button-plus/README.md

 + [x] choose from a variety of settings and adjust the addon to your liking
   + [x] or de-/select the menu entries with the expansions that are no longer of interest to you
 + [x] more to come...

+### NEW: Add-on Compartment

++ [x] get an overview of all expansions with a landing page
++ [x] in case you're hiding your minimap (button) you won't lose track of your mission progress and other expansion details

 *If you want to see some examples of these features, go visit this project's [screenshots page](https://www.curseforge.com/wow/addons/mission-report-button-plus/screenshots).*